Maria is a full-time blogger who enjoys researching about ways to get healthy skin to help those with skin issues find effective solutions.

 - Make it a point never to leave your makeup on while you go to bed.
 Ensure that you rinse your face clean beforehand, in order to enable your skin to breathe freely at night.

 - Long hair falling on your face can transfer sebum to your skin, further aggravating it.
 Tying up long hair at the back of your head will substantially reduce this risk.

 - Exfoliate the skin once a week with a very mild scrub.
 You can use natural ingredients from your kitchen.
-Make a natural scrub with two spoons of natural yogurt and one teaspoon of sugar.
+Make a natural scrub with two spoons of natural yoghurt and one teaspoon of sugar.
 Gently rub the skin in circular motions for a few seconds and wash it off with warm water, followed by a splash of cold water.

 - Facial masks are great to feed the skin, and you can make use of them once a week.
 If your skin is dry, use hydrating masks such as cucumber and bananas.
 If your skin is oily, make a facial mask with egg white, a few drops of lemon, and a spoon of oats.
 Apply for 20 minutes and rinse off with warm water.
-If you presently have acne or pimples, rub half a tomato throughout your face and leave it on 15 minutes before rinsing with warm water.
-Another one is to mix honey with lemon and apply on the face for 20 minutes.
+If you presently have acne or pimples, rub half a tomato throughout your face and leave it on for 15 minutes before rinsing with warm water.
+Another one is to mix honey with lemon and apply it to the face for 20 minutes.
 Wash with mineral water.

-- Use a non-comedogenic sunscreen everyday with an SPF (sun protection factor) of at least 15 to protect the skin.
+- Use a non-comedogenic sunscreen every day with an SPF (sun protection factor) of at least 15 to protect the skin.